acurat/Primaries/README.md

 # d3-election

-2016 US Party Primaries Election Result
+US Party Primaries 2016 Election Results

-Built using D3 library
+Interactive map displaying results of Democrat and Republican primaries in each state